CoinCulture/evm-tools/analysis/guide.md

 The value (0x09) is being stored in memory at position 0x0.
 However, since the element being stored comes from the stack, it is a 32-byte word, the Big Endian encoding (ie. left-padded with zeros) of 0x09.
-So, to return just `0x09`, we return a byte-array of length 0x01, starting from position 0x1f.
+So, to return just the one byte `0x09`, we return a byte-array of length 0x01, starting from position 0x1f.
 Alternatively, we could return a byte-array of length 0x20 starting from position 0x00 - then the returned value would be left-padded with zeroes to 32-bytes.